Killara High School: Enrolment

 Enrolment at Killara High School has, since 2002, increased 21 percent making it one of the three largest government schools in the State.
-Local enrolment in Year 7 now comprises 87 per cent of the cohort—up from 58 per cent in 2003—in an area with a number of excellent selective and private schools.
+Local enrolment in Year 7 comprises 87 per cent of the cohort—up from 58 per cent in 2003—in an area with a number of selective and private schools.

 The school has an enrolment policy which involves an area-inclusive zone.
 Suburbs in the inclusive zone include Killara, East Killara, West Killara, Lindfield, East Lindfield, Gordon, West Gordon, East Gordon, and parts of Roseville.
 A detailed map of the local enrolment area and street names can be found on the school website.

 Parents are also entitled to apply for enrolment of their children at Killara High School if they reside outside the designated local enrolment area but due to the high enrolment numbers, non-local enrolment is difficult as the school is currently at full capacity.
 The NSW Board of Jewish Education runs Hebrew classes at the school and the school accepts students out of the local enrolment area who have studied Hebrew prior to coming to the school.